 Talk Therapy: Talk therapy, also known as Cognitive Behavioral Therapy (CBT), is often referred to as healing from the neck up.
 It is helpful for identifying and challenging held thoughts, beliefs, and habits of behavior.
 This direct therapy approach allows you to discover thoughts that create obstacles in daily functioning and self-care.

 Talk therapy can include practicing mindful exercises or trying new behaviors to replace old ones.

 - Mindfulness: The ability to remain in non-judgmental (non-reactive) attention while surrounded by challenging life circumstances can be difficult.
-The self-regulation exercises that Dr. Kathy teaches, called mindfulness, teaches clients to take charge and engage the fight or flight response associated with stress.
+The self-regulation exercises that Dr. Kathy teaches, called mindfulness, help clients to take charge of and engage the fight or flight response associated with stress.